WVam/toolscript-docs/DisplayPopupWait.md

 ### Remarks:
 The popup will not vanish until [LoadLocation](LoadLocation.md) has been called.
-This Instruction does not support looping, for obvious reasons.
+This Instruction does not support looping.
+That's because, if the popup *did* loop, then it would last forever and as a consequence this Instruction would make you wait forever.
 If you need a looping popup, use [DisplayPopup](DisplayPopup.md) instead.

 ---
 [Back to overview](index.md)